sumeyacodes/sumeyacodes/README.md

 - 👋 Hi, I’m @sumeyacodes
+- 💻 I'm a Junior Fullstack Developer
-- 😎 I’m currently a School of Code Bootcamper
+- 😎 I’m also a graduate of the School of Code Bootcamp
-- 👀 I’m interested in building cool things and exploring new ideas
+- 👀 I like building cool things and tinkering with different tech
-- 💻 I’m currently learning full-stack development, including frontend and backend technologies
-- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/sumeyaahmed), [X](https://x.com/sumeyacodes)

 <!---
 sumeyacodes/sumeyacodes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.